andrew-yoo/andrew-yoo/README.md

 There isn't much to see here for now; most of my repositories are private.

 ## :telescope: Working On
-+ A chess engine
++ Chess engine
-+ A file encryption program
++ Portfolio optimizer

 ## :seedling: Learning
 + Programming